Top ten most beautiful funeral songs

 Fauré

 This is from a Requiem, a group of pieces written especially for funerals.
 In Paradisum is designed for the end of the service and commends the person who has died to Heaven - the title means "Into Paradise".
-A hauntingly beautiful flowing piece for at least 6 voices, it builds gently with moving swells of emotion.
-When sung well, the high female voices sound like the angels that are called upon in the lyrics.
+A hauntingly beautiful and uplifting piece for at least 6 voices, it builds gently with moving swells of emotion.
+When it's sung really well, the high female voices create a stunning angelic sound.

 4. I Know That My Redeemer Liveth